KeisakuHiga/cherrys-bake-shop/README.md

 * Project management
 * Research and development skills

 ### Q5.
-Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?
+Evaluate how effective your knowledge and skills were in this project, using examples, and suggest changes or improvements for future projects of a similar nature?

-1.
+ In regards to our knowledge and skills as a group, I think we were pretty effective and complimented each others strengths and weaknesses very well.

+ Certain skills or tasks that a person was lacking was covered by another team member.
+We worked together on several difficult tasks even when we didn't have much knowledge in those areas.

+  We played by the strengths of respective team members, some members were better at frontend, backend, react or styling, while the others were better at documentation and testing.
+Everyone in our group was willing to do whatever was necessary to complete the project successfully on time.

+  Some improvements for future projects of a similar nature would be:

+  -  Writing the code which can be tested via unit tests from the start.
+Testing shouldn't be left for last.

+  - If we had more time we could have implemented more features.
+For example a chat room for discussion with customers and the client.

+  -  Having more accessibility for the client to change content and images.